mostafa-amin-dt/langmem/docs/docs/background_quickstart.md

 ![Hot Path Quickstart Diagram](concepts/img/hot_path_vs_background.png)

-This guide shows you how to extract and consolidate memories in the background using [`create_memory_store_enricher`]().
+This guide shows you how to extract and consolidate memories in the background using [`create_memory_store_manager`]().
 The agent will continue as normal while memories are processed in the background.

 # Prerequisites